 Public Health's responses to public health threats include investigation, mitigation of risk, infection prevention and control, health protection and environmental control measures.
-Moderate and large scale incidents may require support and resources to be drawn from other departmental/regional parties and/or to coordinate and respond in collaboration with external agencies (e.g., other public health units, Provincial Emergency Operations Centre, Ontario MOHLTC, Office of the Fire Marshal and Emergency Management, Public Health Ontario and Public Health Agency of Canada).
+Moderate and large-scale incidents may require support and resources to be drawn from other Departmental/Regional parties and/or to coordinate and respond in collaboration with external agencies (e.g., other public health units, Provincial Emergency Operations Centre, Ontario MOH, Emergency Management Ontario, Public Health Ontario, and Public Health Agency of Canada).